rbaxter1/redis-hackathon-2021/readme.md

 ## What is *The Network*?

-*The Network* is a mobile application where you can build your own personal network to buy and sell goods.
+*The Network* is a mobile application that enables you to build your own personal buying and selling network for whatever you like.
 When you meet people you want transact with, tell them to "join my network".
-Whether your an artist building a distribution network for your creations, or a group of sports fans coordinating ticket sales, *The Network* is the place to be.
+Whether your an artist building a distribution network for your creations, or a group of sports fans coordinating ticket sales, *The Network* is a space that makes transacting easy.

 ## Use of Redis

 This project uses RedisGraph to store and retrieve data.
-Redis runs in a Docker container from the [redismod](https://github.com/RedisLabsModules/redismod) image.
+In the setup described below, Redis runs in a [redismod](https://github.com/RedisLabsModules/redismod) Docker container.

 ## How the data is stored

-All data for The Network is stored in a graph.
-Users, Networks, and Items are nodes.
+All data for *The Network* is stored in a graph.
+Users, networks, and items are nodes.
 Edges between nodes represent relationships.
 For example, an edge between two users indicates friendship.
 An edge between a user and an item indicates listing an items for sale.
 An edge between a user and a network indicates membership.

 ### Overview of Graph Structure:

 **Nodes**:
-- Users, Networks, Items
+- Users, Networks, Items, Tags

 **Edges**: